Robert de Chesney: Diocesan affairs

 Chesney's acta, or documents, contain many examples of him settling judicial disputes, demonstrating how active he was in his diocese.
 More than 240 of his acta have survived, many of them concerning the religious houses within his jurisdiction.
-Chesney was appointed a papal judge-delegate at least once, and it was in his court that the case of Philip de Broy, a canon in Bedfordshire accused of murdering a knight, was heard.
+Chesney was appointed a papal judge-delegate at least once, and it was in his court that the case of Philip de Broy, a canon in Bedfordshire, accused of murdering a knight, was heard.
 The case was one of those that contributed to King Henry's determination that criminous clerks should be subject to royal justice, not just ecclesiastical justice.

-In addition to judicial affairs, Chesney worked to ensure good relations with his cathedral chapter, and allowed them exemptions from episcopal jurisdiction.
+In addition to judicial affairs, Chesney worked to ensure good relations with his cathedral chapter and allowed them exemptions from episcopal jurisdiction.
 He also permitted the clergy of his diocese to remit the payment of chrism money (Note: This was a payment made by parish clergy to the bishop for the chrism they used in ecclesiastical functions.
 The payment was traditionally made on the fourth Sunday in Lent.) and forwent the traditional annual payment from the archdeacons of the diocese to the bishop.
 He suppressed unlicensed schools in Huntingdon and employed a number of educated clerks; his acta almost always include one witness entitled magister, and often as many as six.

 Chesney was a builder in his diocese, where he ordered the construction of the episcopal palace.
 He also founded a Gilbertine house of canons just outside the city of Lincoln, the priory of St Catherine, shortly after the order was recognised by the papacy in 1148.
 Unusually for its time it was only founded for men, although Gilbertine monastic houses typically accommodated both men and women.
 In 1161 he bought the Old Temple in London as a house for himself.
 These expenditures contributed to his financial difficulties, along with royal demands, which led to complaints about Chesney's spending.
 Another cause for complaint was that he gave away some of his estates as marriage portions for his nieces.
-Chesney also was a benefactor to the town of Banbury, to which he granted the right to hold a fair some time before 1154.
+Chesney was also a benefactor to the town of Banbury, to which he granted the right to hold a fair some time before 1154.